davidmoten/aws-lightweight-client-java/README.md

 | max     | 4.315 | 2.941 |1.30 | ? | ? | ?|
 | min     | 2.471 | 1.976 | 0.91 | 0.057 | 0.068 | 0.048 |
 | samples | 24 | 30 | 25 | 216 | 270 | 225 |

-Aside from cold-start runtime improvements in AWS Lambda, the small artifact size is presumably attractive also for mobile device developers (Android especially).

 Note that testing shows that using *com.amazonaws:aws-java-sdk-s3:1.11.1032* getting an object from an S3 bucket requires loading of 4203 classes yet using *aws-lightweight-client-java:0.1.3* requires loading of 2350 classes (56%).
 Using the AWS SDK v2 *software.amazon.awssdk:s3:2.16.78* still uses 3639 classes.